barong/web-app-bootstrap/README.md

     gradle bootRun -DappLogs=/full/path/to/logs -DappConfig=/full/path/to/config

+Gradle run project with grunt:production task, which compiles .less and .ts(x) files for production site.

+Task grunt:watch will listen changes in .less and .ts(x) files and it will recompile files with source maps.

 Default port is 8090, can be changed in application.properties with server.port property

 - PROD MODE in external Tomcat with VM options: